alpianon/pandoc-inline-headers/README.md

 #### 2.1.3.
 Markdown Preview in Editor

-If you use a markdown preview plugin in your favourite text editor, you should include the three filters `crossref-ordered-list.py`, `pandoc-crossref` and `pandoc-inline-headers.py` (in this precise order) in pandoc rendering settings.
+If you use a markdown preview plugin in your favourite text editor, you should include the three filters `crossref-ordered-list`, `pandoc-crossref` and `pandoc-inline-headers` (in this precise order) in pandoc rendering settings.

 You should choose a markdown preview plugin that does not modify the markdown code before passing it to pandoc, otherwise you may get wrong or misleading output.
 F.e. markdown-preview-plus for Atom seem to work correctly with pandoc-inline-headers.

-Unfortunately, one of the most widely used markdown preview packages for Atom, [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), does not work well with pandoc-inline-headers (since it pre-processes markdown before sending it to pandoc), but I made some changes to a sub-component that should solve all the problems, and I am confident that my [pull request](https://github.com/shd101wyy/mume/pull/136) will be taken into consideration soon :)
+You can also use [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), that **since version 0.16.2** works well with pandoc-inline-headers.

 #### 2.1.4.
 Converting to html, docx, odt